TBARTA: Priority projects

+On February 28th, 2022, the Suncoast Parkway 2 (phase 1) extension opened.
+It extended the previous terminus of US.
+Highway 98 in Hernando County to State Road 44 in Citrus County.

 Managed lanes

 Managed lanes are an important part of step-by-step implementation of the regional transportation vision.
 Managed lanes are commonly referred to as "express lanes", where operational strategies such as pricing, vehicle eligibility, and/or access control are implemented to regulate demand and utilize available capacity.
-Examples of managed lanes include toll lanes, reversible lanes, value priced lanes, and high-occupancy vehicle lanes.
-The TBARTA Managed Lanes network includes the existing toll facilities in the region as well as a mid-term and long-term network of managed lanes identified by the TBARTA Master Plan and by FDOT.
+Examples of managed lanes include toll lanes, reversible lanes, value priced lanes, high-occupancy vehicle lanes, and thru lanes (where managed lanes on a toll road are not an extra toll).
+The TBARTA Managed Lanes network includes the existing toll facilities in the region as well as a mid-term and long-term network of managed lanes identified by the TBARTA Master Plan and by the Florida Department of Transportation.

 Commuter services

 On April 30, 2010, TBARTA merged with Bay Area Commuter Services, the state-funded provider of commuter options programs in five of the seven TBARTA members counties (Citrus, Hernando, Hillsborough, Pasco, and Pinellas).
-In doing so, TBARTA became the official Tampa Bay Area regional provider of commuter options including: carpool, vanpool, Schoolpool, Bike Buddy, Emergency Ride Home (ERH), remote work, compressed work schedule, and commuter benefits.
+In doing so, TBARTA became the official Tampa Bay Area regional provider of commuter options including: carpool, vanpool, Schoolpool, Bike Buddy, Emergency Ride Home, remote work, compressed work schedule, and commuter benefits.